Cardio vs Strength Training: Honest Time Allocation Guide

 Here is where almost everyone gets the allocation wrong.
 The intuitive answer to "I want to lose fat" is "do more cardio."
 It feels right because cardio burns more calories per minute during the session itself.

 The problem is what happens to those calories you are not eating.
 In a calorie deficit, your body cannibalizes whatever tissue it can.
 If you are not creating a strong signal that says "keep this muscle, you need it," your body will preferentially lose lean mass alongside fat.
-Cardio alone in a deficit can cost you 25 to 30 percent of your weight loss as muscle, depending on protein intake and severity of the deficit.
+Cardio alone in a deficit can cost you 25 to 30 percent of your weight loss as muscle, depending on protein intake and severity of the deficit per the Cava et al. 2017 Adv Nutr review of preserving lean mass during weight loss.

 Strength training in a deficit changes the math.
 The mechanical signal of loading muscles tells the body to preserve them.
-Studies on resistance-trained dieters consistently show that the lifters keep nearly all of their muscle while losing fat, sometimes even gaining muscle while losing fat (the "recomposition" effect, especially in newer trainees or returning ones).
+Studies on resistance-trained dieters consistently show that the lifters keep nearly all of their muscle while losing fat, sometimes even gaining muscle while losing fat (the "recomposition" effect, especially in newer trainees or returning ones) β the Longland et al. 2016 Am J Clin Nutr RCT is the cleanest demonstration of this.

 The practical split for fat loss: